microsoft/kunlun/README.md

 ```

 The outputs of this command are Terraform templates, which can be
 found in the `infra` folder.
-If the gnerated Terraform is not
+If the generated Terraform output is not
-sufficient for your needs you can customize the plan, see the
+sufficient for your needs you can customize the plan.
+Please refer to the
 'Advanced Users' section below.

 ### Infrastrcuture Configuration

-Now it is time to deploy the infrastrcuture we need.
+Now it is time to deploy the infrastructure required for your application.
 This can be done with:

 ```
 kl apply_infra